retobuergisser/homepage/content/project/priorities/index.md

 ### Current Working Papers

 * Do Citizens Care About Government Debt?
-Evidence from Survey Experiments on Budgetary Priorities (with Björn Bremer, under review)
+Evidence from Survey Experiments on Budgetary Priorities (with Björn Bremer, under review).
+[Current Version](https://osf.io/preprints/socarxiv/gw5ea)
 * Public Opinion on Welfare State Recalibration in Times of Austerity: Evidence from Survey Experiments (with Björn Bremer, under review)
 * Attitudinal Polarization Towards the Redistributive Role of the State in the Wake of the COVID-19 Pandemic (Macarena Ares and Silja Häusermann, under review)